c1570/c64-dead-test/README.md

 This test **does not** test ROMs nor RAM above 4k nor CIAs (properly) on its own.

 If all tests including the __additional tests__ (GAME jumper removed/KERNAL mode) pass, and correct ROM checksums are displayed, the C64 should be able to start to BASIC V2.

+If the Dead Test crashes randomly, please reset.
+Once the initial RAM test passed, the Dead Test ROM trusts the CPU stack RAM area somewhat.
+The initial RAM test does not though.

 ## Historical info